1 Part Course |

 Deal Closing Skills for Corporate Financiers

-Learn the key issues involved in closing M&A transactions and how M&A practitioners can prepare themselves to drive their deals to closing on time and without value leakage
+Learn the key issues involved in closing M&A transactions, how M&A practitioners can prepare themselves to drive their deals to closing on time and without value leakage

 A modern city with a skyline of many skyscrapers